Jorenar/blog/2021-07-05-vla-pitfalls.md

 <aside class="notice" markdown="1">
 Still at the beginning, I would like to point out that there are situations where VLA is a good solution; not many, but they do exist.
-In the future I will try to describe them as well and link to the article here.
+In the future I will do my best to describe them as well and link to the article here.
 </aside>

 # Allocation on stack